ministryofjustice/cloud-platform-user-docs/02-deploying-an-app/001-app-deploy-helm.md

 This document will act as a guide to your first application deployment into the Cloud Platform.
 If you have any issues completing the objective or have any suggestions please feel free to drop use a line in the #cloud-platform-users slack channel.

 ### Objective
-By the end of this guide you'll have deployed a reference [Django application](https://github.com/ministryofjustice/cloud-platform-reference-app) to a cluster for non-production appplications using the Kubernetes package manager [Helm](https://helm.sh/).
+By the end of this guide you'll have deployed a reference [Django application](https://github.com/ministryofjustice/cloud-platform-reference-app) to a cluster using the Kubernetes package manager [Helm](https://helm.sh/).

 *Disclaimer: You'll see fairly quickly that the application is not fit for production.
 A perfect example of this is the [plaintext secrets file](https://github.com/ministryofjustice/cloud-platform-reference-app/blob/master/helm_deploy/django-app/templates/secret.yaml).
 For the reference application we've left this file in plaintext but it **must** be encrypted when writing your own manifests for production/non-production work in the MoJ.*